Is the Observable Universe Consistent with the Cosmological Principle?: Prologue

-Recall that the traditional tack in ascertaining whether the CP holds in the observable Universe involves testing the homogeneity scale.
+The traditional tack in ascertaining whether the CP holds in the observable Universe involves testing the homogeneity scale.
 One would expect that this scale should not be smaller than typical distances to our neighboring clusters up to few 100~Mpc.
-A closer investigation has led to confirmation of a scale in a $60$--$70 \, h^{-1}\,$~Mpc window \cite{bib:Hogg2005, bib:Yadav2005, bib:Scrimgeour2012, bib:Laurent2016, bib:Ntelis2017, bib:Sarkar2019, bib:Goncalves2018, bib:Goncalves2021, bib:Andrade2022}.
-Such a low homogeneity scale has been challenged elsewhere \cite{bib:Antal2009, bib:Labini2011, bib:Park2017, bib:DeMarzo2021, bib:Kim2022}.
-In practical terms, a homogeneity scale of $70 \, h^{-1}$~Mpc represents a lower bound, since typical investigations involve estimating the fractal dimension, $D_2(r)$, of the two-point galaxy correlation function which should asymptotically approach $D_2\to3$ as homogeneity is approached.
-As one example, in the {\em WiggleZ} survey \cite{bib:Scrimgeour2012}, $D_2$ crosses within 1\% of the homogeneity threshold $D_2=2.97$ in spheres of comoving radius $r$ that vary from $r=(70\pm4)\,h^{-1}\,$Mpc to $r=(81\pm5)\,h^{-1}\,$Mpc depending on the redshift of the sample.
+A closer investigation has led to confirmation of a scale in a \bcomm{$60$--$80 \, h^{-1}\,$~Mpc window\footnote{\bcomm{These estimates are for galaxy clustering statistics at various lower redshifts, $z<0.8$ \cite{bib:Hogg2005, bib:Yadav2005, bib:Scrimgeour2012, bib:Ntelis2017, bib:Sarkar2019, bib:Andrade2022}.
+In $\Lambda$CDM the homogeneity scale decreases with increasing redshift.
+Equivalent estimates of the homogeneity scale using quasars at redshifts $0.8<z<3.2$ are consistent with the expected decreasing trend, albeit by analyses that incorporate model dependent bias corrections \cite{bib:Laurent2016, bib:Goncalves2018, bib:Goncalves2021}.}} \cite{bib:Hogg2005, bib:Yadav2005, bib:Scrimgeour2012, bib:Ntelis2017, bib:Sarkar2019, bib:Andrade2022}.} Such a low homogeneity scale has been challenged elsewhere \cite{bib:Antal2009, bib:Labini2011, bib:Park2017, bib:DeMarzo2021, bib:Kim2022}. \bcomm{Observational claims of a low homogeneity scale typically} involve estimating the fractal dimension, $D_2(r)$, of the two-point galaxy correlation function which should asymptotically approach $D_2\to3$ as homogeneity is approached.
+As one example, in the {\em WiggleZ} survey \cite{bib:Scrimgeour2012}, $D_2$ crosses homogeneity scale within 1\% of the fractal dimension threshold of $D_2=2.97$ in spheres of comoving radius $r$ that vary from $r=(70\pm4)\,h^{-1}\,$Mpc to $r=(81\pm5)\,h^{-1}\,$Mpc depending on the redshift of the sample. \bcomm{Consequently, $60$--$80 \, h^{-1}$~Mpc should be viewed as a lower bound on the homogeneity scale, which would increase if other definitions of this scale are invoked.}